 According to Nukman, Uli Kozok's conclusion was also based on the carbon radio test conducted by his party in Wellington, New Zealand on samples of Daluang paper material (similar to bark) used for writing the manuscript.

 "Uli Kozok's carbon radio test results which are very accurate in his prediction confirms that the Daluang used for the media of writing the manuscript can certainly be cut down in the span of time between the 12th and 13th centuries," he said.

-From that age, according to him, it can be predicted that the writing of the manuscript also ranges not far from that century, the maximum in the 14th century was made.
-According to historical records, he said that at that time the Malay Kingdom with its capital in Darmasyaraya (a district of pemekaran West Sumatra, a close neighbor of the Kerinci district) was ruled by Raja Adityawarman, who was at the height of his glory.
+From that age, according to him, it can be predicted that the writing of the manuscript also ranges not far from that century, the maximum in the 14th century the manuscript has been made.
+According to historical records as well, he said that at that time the Malay Kingdom with its capital in Darmasyaraya (a division district West Sumatra, a close neighbor of the Kerinci district) was ruled by Raja Adityawarman, who was at the height of his glory.